ibm-cloud-docs/satellite/hosts.md

 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click **Locations**.
 2. Select the location where you attached the host machines that you want to assign to your {{site.data.keyword.satelliteshort}} resource.
 3. In the **Hosts** tab, from the actions menu of each host machine that you want to add to your resource, click **Assign host**.
 4. Select the cluster that you created, and choose one of the available zones.
-When you assign the hosts to a cluster, IBM bootstraps your machine.
+When you assign the hosts to a cluster, {{site.data.keyword.IBM_notm}} bootstraps your machine.
 This process might take a few minutes to complete.
 During the bootstrapping process, the Health of your machine changes from **Ready** to **Provisioning**.
 5. Verify that your hosts are successfully assigned to the cluster.
 The assignment is successful when an IP address is added to your host and the **Health** status changes to **Normal**.
 6. Repeat these steps to ensure that hosts are assigned as worker nodes in each zone of the default worker pool in your cluster.

-   After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until IBM monitoring is properly set up for your location.
+   After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until {{site.data.keyword.IBM_notm}} monitoring is properly set up for your location.
 In addition, a DNS record is created for your location and the IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.
 This process can take up to 30 minutes to complete.
 During this process, your location status continues to show an **action required** state, and you might see intermittent errors, such as `Satellite is attempting to recover` or `Verify that the Satellite location has a DNS record for load balancing requests to the location control plane`.
    {: note}

 ### Assigning hosts from the CLI